 (Juan-Alberto Sánchez, Head of the Supervision Data Management Section)

 The new reporting system for statistics means a change for all the supervised banks.
-All 4,600 significant and less significant banks in the euro area have to report on the same key indicators and follow newly harmonised reporting guidelines.
+All 4,600 significant and less significant banks have to report on the same key indicators and follow newly harmonised reporting guidelines.
 In less than a year, the different approaches of 19 national supervisors have been translated into one harmonised way of collecting and reconciling more than 24,000 data reports per quarter.

 This is particularly beneficial for banking groups that also operate outside their home country, which, in the past, have had to deal with different national approaches and the extra administrative burden.
 The reporting requirements for the banks, namely what kind of data the institutions have to provide, are set out in EBA technical standards and supplemented by an ECB decision.